 Brighton’s coffee market may be one of the best in the UK because people here drink the most coffee.
 This can be seen from the coffee shop on this road.

-Every tourist needs to know that there is a National Park in the back garden of the city while hanging out in south downs Brighton.
-In fact, it is a walled garden and a family pet cemetery
+Every tourist needs to know that there is a National Park in the back garden of the city while hanging out in south down Brighton.
+In fact, it is a walled garden and a family pet cemetery.

-South Downs in National Park is a Sussex Attraction for tourist accommodation.
+South Downs National Park is a Sussex attraction among tourists.

 The Brighton Sea Life Centre, the world’s oldest operating aquarium, can be visited by the Brighton bike tour or the Brighton bus tour.

 This is part of great trips.
 The Brighton Sea Life Centre is just a short walk from the sea to see more than 150 animals.
-Set in the stunning Victorian building, there are regular special exhibitions, as well as a variety of underwater residences, stamped.
+Set in the stunning Victorian building, there are regular special exhibitions, as well as a variety of stamped underwater residences.

 It is a museum with 40,000 square feet of toys and more than 10,000 pieces of furniture.

-More than 10,000 items are on display, including dinky cars, Mcno kits, vintage penny, arcade games, fun indoor games, puppet theatre, and model railways, the largest collection in the country.
+The Brighton Toy Museum has more than 10,000 items on display, including dinky cars, Mcno kits, vintage penny, arcade games, fun indoor games, puppet theatre, and model railways, the largest collection in the country.

 This place is closed on Mondays and Sundays nights, so tickets should be purchased in advance.

-Things to do in Brighton Old Steine gardens:
+21.1.
+Things to do in Brighton Old Steine Gardens:

-Now large resorts have been built along this side east lawns.
-It’s also an urban park near Brighton’s main attractions, neighbourhoods, and cultural venues: Located to the south is Palace Pier in East Kemptown.
-The Lanes are west and the Royal Pavilion is right nearby the hotel.
+Now, large resorts have been built along this side of east lawns.
+It’s also an urban park near Brighton’s main attractions, neighbourhoods, and cultural venues.
+Palace Pier is located to the south of East Kemptown.
+The Lanes are west, and the Royal Pavilion is right near the hotel.

 Brighton is one such site in the UK or part of a coastline that was badly damaged by Hurricane 1898 and World War II but is still standing and still attracting people today.

 What to see in this place?
-If this question has crossed your mind at that time read this article.
-Nature gives a lot to this place so people are ready to come here whether it is the summer season or the rainy season.
+If this question crossed your mind at that time, read this article.
+Nature gives a lot to this place, so people are ready to come here, whether it is the summer season or the rainy season.